uio-bmi/immuneML/docs/source/galaxy.rst

 - :ref:`How to train ML models in Galaxy`

-- :ref:`How to apply previously trained ML models to a new AIRR dataset in Galaxy`

 - :ref:`How to run any AIRR ML analysis in Galaxy`

 .. toctree::